-Sediment issue at Horseshoe Dam and Reservoir
+Sediment issue resolution at Horseshoe Dam and Reservoir

 The Verde River watershed covers nearly 7,000 square miles across central and northern Arizona.
-During storms and run-off events, sediment and debris enter the Verde River and are carried downstream to Horseshoe Dam and Reservoir.
+As snow melts and rain falls, sediment and debris make their way into the Verde River and are carried downstream to Horseshoe Dam and Reservoir.

 Horseshoe Reservoir water storage capacity

-SRP's reservoir system has enabled safe and reliable water supplies for families, businesses and farms in the Valley of the Sun for more than a century — even in times of drought.
+SRP's reservoir system has enabled safe and reliable water supplies for residents, businesses and farms in the Valley of the Sun for more than a century — even in times of drought.
 With climate change expected to bring more severe dry and wet periods to Arizona, water storage capacity along the Verde River is key to making sure SRP has the resources to reliably deliver water for the next century.

 SRP is working with the Bureau of Reclamation and other partners to find cost-effective solutions that would restore lost water storage capacity at Horseshoe Reservoir while also adding additional capacity for future use.